-A helpful tip to prevent alcohol poisoning is to pace yourself.
-Avoid having more than more than two drinks in three hours, and eat foods - especially those high in protein - while drinking to slow the absorption of alcohol.
+A helpful tip to prevent alcohol poisoning is to slow down.
+Avoid having more than two drinks on any occasion and eat foods - especially those high in protein - while drinking to slow the absorption of alcohol.

 When is drinking a problem?